 Prior to the class, the parents and Godparents will need to watch a short video online on the formed.org website.
-Please download the FORMED.ORG Baptism Video Login Instructions document to the right for instructions which includes the name of the video the parents will need to watch and the separate video that the Godparents will need to watch.
+Please click and download the FORMED.ORG Baptism Video Login Instructions document for instructions which includes the name of the video the parents will need to watch and the separate video that the Godparents will need to watch.

 The general schedule of the required class and baptisms will be as follows:

 ON A SATURDAY PRIOR TO THE BAPTISM:

 The class is available four times a year and meets from 10:30 AM – 12:45 PM in the Parish Office Fireside Conference Room or in Sullivan Hall for large groups.
 The class is approximately 2 to 2.5 hours in length and reviews the sacrament of Baptism, including an overview and rehearsal of the Baptism.
 You need only attend one class prior to the Baptism if this is your first child.
 The class schedule is as follows:

 October 5, 2019

 January 4, 2020

 July 11, 2020

 SUNDAYS ARE THE BAPTISMS: